Ballykeel Dolmen

 • Accessibility – this is a generally flat route, with little in the way of gradient and no steps.

-• Refreshments – there are numerous restaurants and cafes, some good coffee shops (our favourite is Grounded for yummy cakes and friendly service), bakeries and stores on your clue hunt.
+• Refreshments – you’ll pass several restaurants and cafes, some good coffee shops (our favourite is Grounded for yummy cakes and friendly service), and a bakery on your clue hunt.

 To pay using Paypal click here (or in the menu) to order this, or any other, Whodunit Hunt.